 I accidentally set the clock radio alarm to FM instead of the usual AM.
-Instead of receiving the ABC early morning news magazine I listened to the overnight music – a Golden Days Radio unsung hero.
-At GDR I helped the Membership Secretary produce reports, and then was offered the chance to try out as a presenter.
+Instead of receiving the ABC early morning news magazine I listened to the overnight music and realized the station was very close to our home.
+I was looking for interesting voluntary work and I helped the Membership Secretary produce reports, and then was offered the chance to try out as a presenter.

 I regularly heard an ABC Classic FM Drive program in the 1990s which presented many different types of music.
 This broadened my already active interest in music, and increased my musical enjoyment to such a degree that I always though it would be fascinating to try to do the same thing.

 What experience do you want to give your listeners?

 I liken my programme to visiting an art gallery, except music is on display rather than paintings.
 Art galleries usually display a variety of examples from different schools of art.
 I hope that some listeners might move in a similar way that I did in the 1990s, and thus enjoy even more different types of musical experiences than just those with which they have become familiar over many years.